-A 45-year-old woman came to her ob-gyn for complaints of heavy bleeding and pelvic pain.
+A 45-year-old woman came to her ob-gyn reporting heavy bleeding and pelvic pain.
 The patient’s history included pelvic inflammatory disease, a bilateral tubal ligation, and myomectomy.
 Through the aid of an ultrasound and MRI, large uterine fibroids were diagnosed, and the patient was scheduled to undergo a total abdominal hysterectomy with bilateral salpingo-oophrectomy.
 The patient was a Jehovah’s Witness, and did not consent to the use of blood products during her surgery.

 The physician started the patient on preoperative progesterone in an effort to control the bleeding.
 The physician took the patient to surgery, where she encountered several extensive pelvic adhesions.
 The surgery was so difficult that the physician enlisted the aid of a colorectal surgeon and urologist to help identify and avoid damaging other structures.
 Tissues that were removed were sent to pathology for inspection.
 The physician dictated the operative report more than two months after the surgery.